The College of Labor and Employment Lawyers and American Bar Association Section of Labor and Employment Law

 8. The judges reserve the right not to award any prizes and to reject any or all submissions.

-9. Articles must be submitted to email@example.com, using the subject line “Writing Competition,” by midnight (EDT) on June 15, 2017.
-To assure that competition judges are not provided information on authors’ identity, a separate cover page must also be submitted that includes the paper’s title, author’s name, law school, graduation date, e-mail, street address and telephone number.
+9. Articles must be submitted to email@example.com, using the subject line “Writing Competition,” by midnight (EDT) on June 15, 2018.
+To assure that competition judges are not provided information on authors’ identity, a separate cover page must be submitted with your manuscript (see last page of rules).
 No personal information should appear on the manuscript itself; however, the title should appear at the top of the first page and pages should be numbered.
 Do not include your name as part of the file names of your Word or PDF documents; instead use a descriptive name related to the subject matter of your article, such as “Sexual Harassment” or “Union Organizing.”

 Publication and Prizes

-The first-place winning article will be published in the ABA Journal of Labor & Employment Law.
+The first-place winning article may be selected for publication in the ABA Journal of Labor & Employment Law.

-The names of the authors of the second- and third-place winning articles will be mentioned in the ABA Journal of Labor & Employment Law.
+Names of the authors of the winning articles and titles of their articles will be mentioned in the ABA Journal of Labor & Employment Law.

-The author of the first-place winning article will be invited as a guest at the annual CLE program of the ABA Section of Labor and Employment Law and honored at the Annual Induction Dinner of the College of Labor and Employment Lawyers.
+The author of the first-place winning article will be invited as a guest of the annual Continuing Legal Education program of the ABA Section of Labor and Employment Law and honored at the Annual Induction Dinner of the College of Labor and Employment Lawyers.

 The College of Labor and Employment Lawyers may, at its discretion, include a copy of any or all of the prize-winning manuscripts in an issue of its newsletter and/or on its web site.